Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Discussion and Conclusions

 Theoretically, the misaligned smooth accretion of gas can also result in different kinematics of gas and stars \citep[e.g.][]{Sales12, Aumer13, Aumer14, Uebler14, vdVoort15, Khim21}.
 However, such processes typically reduce initially only the net angular momentum of the gas phase.
 This would correspond to a reduction of $v_{\rm max}/\sigma_{\rm out}$ measured from the star-forming gas relative to the full stellar population, which is not observed in our data set.

 Deviating kinematic signatures in gas {\it vs.\ }stars could also be caused by feedback.
-The imprints of stellar- and AGN-driven winds on galaxy emission line spectra at $z\sim1-2$ are routinely observed \citep[see e.g.][for an analysis including the \kd survey]{FS19}.
-Such feedback can bias disc kinematic measurements due to the difficulty of disentangling e.g.\ galaxy rotation from outflows in low spectral resolution observations \citep[see also][]{Wisnioski18}.
+The imprints of stellar- and AGN-driven winds on massive galaxy spectra at $z\sim1-2$ are routinely observed (see e.g.\ \citealp{Rubin10, Shapley03, Newman12b, Carniani15, Harrison16, Zakamska16, Talia17, DaviesRL19, Kakkad20}; and \citealp{Genzel14, FS19, Concas22}, for analyses including \kd data).
+Such feedback can bias disc kinematic measurements due to the difficulty of disentangling e.g.\ galaxy rotation from outflows in low spectral or spatial resolution observations \citep[see e.g.][]{Wisnioski18, Lelli18}.
 At least three galaxies in our sample show signatures of outflows in their H$\alpha$ spectra, but we could not identify a systematic effect on the spatially-resolved disc kinematic measurements of H$\alpha$ and stars presented in Section~\ref{s:compasobs}.
 One of these galaxies (COS\_19648-M1\_134839) shows indication of a counter-rotating disc in the stellar {\it vs.} ionised gas components; the difference in $\log(M_{\rm dyn})$ for this object is $\sim0.15$~dex.
 However, we clearly see the impact of feedback processes on the kinematic signatures of specific emission lines (especially [NeV]) deviating from the main disc rotation in the LEGA-C spectra of two objects (see Section~\ref{s:lgckin} and Appendix~\ref{a:nev}).

 Our results on dynamical mass estimates show that data quality and methods play a role for existing differences in dynamical mass estimates of $z\sim1$ galaxies.
 The fact that we find better agreement between the \kd {\sc{dysmal}} and the LEGA-C JAM dynamical mass estimates, as compared to the LEGA-C estimates based on integrated velocity dispersion, demonstrates the advantage of detailed dynamical models leveraging the full structural information available over more approximate estimators.
 The remarkable agreement between spatially resolved dynamical mass estimates from stars and H$\alpha$, and from independent data sets, provides great confidence in our ability to probe the gravitational potential of $z\sim1$ galaxies.
 It further suggests that our implementation of the pressure support correction accounting for the turbulent motions in the ionised gas phase is adequate.